syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 The [GroupExpandCollapseChangingEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.GroupExpandCollapseChangingEventHandler.html) of the `GroupExpanding` event provides the information about the expanding group and it has the following members.

-`Groups` - Gets a list of groups which are being expanded.
+Groups - Gets a list of groups which are being expanded.

-`Cancel` – Decides whether to cancel the group expansion.
+Cancel – Decides whether to cancel the group expansion.

-You can cancel the group expansion by setting `GroupExpandCollapseChangingEventArgs.Cancel` to `true`.
+You can cancel the group expansion by setting `GroupExpandCollapseChangingEventArgs.Cancel` to true.

 {% tabs %}
 {% highlight xaml %}
 <syncfusion:SfListView x:Name="listView" ItemsSource="{Binding contactsInfo}"
                        GroupExpanding="ListView_GroupExpanding" />
 {% endhighlight %}
 {% highlight c# %}
 listView.GroupExpanding += ListView_GroupExpanding;